Tenterden to Rye Walk

 Walk Notes

-1. William Cobbett described Tenterden as “a singularly bright spot” in his classic Rural Rides, although his judgement might have been swayed by the presence of “a great many very, very pretty girls” emerging from church in their Sunday best.
+1. Tenterden was described as “a singularly bright spot” by William Cobbett in his classic Rural Rides, although his judgement might have been swayed by the presence of “a great many very, very pretty girls” emerging from church in their Sunday best.

 2. St Mildred, Tenterden dates from the 12thC.
 Its large size and prominent tower (added in the 15thC) reflects the town's prosperity in medieval times.